ash-teach/dgl-204/docs/dgl204-2023fa/week-06.md

 Some Kotlin libraries, like [Room Persistence Library](https://developer.android.com/jetpack/androidx/releases/room) use annotations extensively to support required implementation steps.
 When using Ktor you may notice some annotations, such as `@Serializable` from the [serialization library](https://kotlinlang.org/docs/serialization.html) and [`@Resource`](https://ktor.io/docs/type-safe-routing.html#resource_classes).
 However, don't confuse annotations with [return-to labels](https://kotlinlang.org/docs/returns.html#return-to-labels), or similar, the `@` symbol is used in multiple syntactic conventions in Kotlin!

-# Assignments, homework and activities
+# Homework and activities
 ---
+## Midterm
+- Next week

-## Homework 8
+## Project 1
-Homework 8 asks you to complete a second Ktor tutorial, and you can find directions on BrightSpace.
+- Due in two weeks
+## Recommended practice exercises
+The following exercises are highly recommended as practice problems to get you oriented to using Kotlin.